WICG/attribution-reporting-api/AGGREGATE.md

-When generating an aggregatable report, in addition to performing the current `L1` budget limit check, the contributions for the report will be checked against the available budget in the selected budget name, if applicable.
+When generating an aggregatable report, in addition to performing the current `L1` budget limit check, the contributions for the report will be checked against the available budget with the selected budget name, if applicable.
 If the budget is insufficient, the aggregatable report will not be generated.

 ## Data processing through a Secure Aggregation Service